Júlia Hunyady de Kéthely: Later life

-On 10 June 1868, Mihailo was taking a leisurely stroll through the park of Košutnjak, near the royal summer residence on the outskirts of Belgrade, accompanied by Princess Anka and his mistress, Katarina.
-In a sudden and violent attack, all three were shot by assassins, leaving Prince Mihailo and Princess Anka dead, while Katarina sustained injuries.

-At the time, suspicion fell upon the Karađorđević dynasty, the historic rivals of the Obrenović.
-Following Mihailo’s death, he was succeeded by Milan IV, his cousin and the son of Princess Anka's brother, Miloš Obrenović (1829–1861).
-Milan would later ascend as King Milan I of Serbia in 1882.
+On 10 June 1868, Mihailo was taking a stroll through the park of Košutnjak, close to the royal summer residence on the outskirts of Belgrade.
+He was in the company of Princess Anka and his mistress, Katarina.
+All three were shot by assassins, leaving Prince Mihailo and Princess Anka dead, while Katarina was wounded.
+It was believed at the time that the assassination was the work of the Karađorđević, the rival dynasty of the Obrenović.
+Mihailo was succeeded by Milan IV, his cousin and the son of Princess Anka's brother, Miloš.
+Milan would in 1882 reign as King Milan I of Serbia.